Special Circumstance Appeal

 A student could request an increase to student’s cost of attendance for expenses not included or above financial aid allotment.
-The student needs to submit a Request to Increase Cost of Attendance Form and provide a documentation of the expenses (day-care costs, etc).
+The student needs to submit a Request to Increase Cost of Attendance Form and provide a documentation of the expenses (health insurance, computer purchase, etc).
 If the appeal is approved, you may be able to borrow additional loans.

 Frequently Asked Questions

 - When should I submit a Special Circumstance Appeal?

 - Financial Aid Office recommends that families submit a completed Special Circumstances Appeal after the initial award package has been received.

 - What if I have business, self-employment, or irregular income, what should I do?

 - In order to evaluate this type of income, you will need to submit IRS Tax Transcripts from the last 3 tax years and provide the income information for 2017 as requested on the Request for Professional Judgment form.